hyperledger/iroha/docs/source/before_start/architecture.rst

 *Consensus, as a component*

 Consensus is the heart of the blockchain - it preserves a consistent state among the `peers <../core_concepts/glossary.html#peer>`__ within a peer network.
 Iroha uses own consensus algorithm called Yet Another Consensus (aka YAC).

-    You can check out a video where HL Iroha maintainer thoroughly explains the principles of consensus and YAC in particular `here <https://youtu.be/mzuAbalxOKo>`__.
+You can check out a video with a thorough explanation of the principles of consensus and YAC in particular `here <https://youtu.be/mzuAbalxOKo>`__.

 Distinctive features of YAC algorithm are its scalability, performance and `Byzantine fault tolerance <https://en.wikipedia.org/wiki/Byzantine_fault_tolerance>`_.

 To ensure consistency in the network, if there are missing blocks, they will be downloaded from another peer via `Synchronizer <#synchronizer>`__.
 Committed blocks are stored in `Ametsuchi <#ametsuchi>`__ block storage.

 For general definition of the consensus, please check `this link <../core_concepts/glossary.html#consensus>`_.